-Generally, under the code provision, a guardian must: 1) familiarize himself with the capacities, needs, and health of the incapacitated individual, 2) take reasonable care of the incapacitated individual’s personal effects and take measures necessary to protect the property of the ward, 3) use the incapacitated individual’s money to further their “support, care, habilitation, and treatment,” 4) conserve money for the future needs of the incapacitated individual, 5) submit a written report to the court when requested, 6) make decisions for the incapacitated individual that confirms as closely as possible to what they would choose if they were not incapacitated, 7) include the ward’s opinion to the extent they can give one in any decision made by the guardian, and 8) encourage the ward to act for themselves when they are able to do so.
+Generally, under the code provision, a guardian must: 1. familiarize himself with the capacities, needs, and health of the incapacitated individual.
+2. take reasonable care of the incapacitated individual’s personal effects and take measures necessary to protect the property of the ward.
+3. use the incapacitated individual’s money to further their “support, care, habilitation, and treatment”.
+4. conserve money for the future needs of the incapacitated individual.
+5. submit a written report to the court when requested.
+6. make decisions for the individual that conforms as closely as possible to what they would choose if they were not experiencing incapacity.
+7. include the ward’s opinion to the extent they can give one in any decision made by the guardian.
+8. encourage the ward to act for themselves when they are able to do so.

 Generally, the permissive duties allow the guardian to: 1) receive

-In the District of Columbia, the guardian is entitled to reasonable compensation under the statute.
-The compensation, however, needs to be approved by the local courts before it may be dispersed.
+In the District of Columbia, the guardian can receive reasonable compensation under the statute.
+However, the compensation must receive approval from the local courts before disbursement.

 What is the role of an incapacitated individual to make his or her own decisions in the District of Columbia?

-In the District of Columbia, a guardian is required to consider the incapacitated individual’s opinion in each decision they make.
+In the District of Columbia, you must have a guardian to consider the incapacitated individual’s opinion in each decision they make.
 However, the individual’s wishes are not controlling and the guardian has the final say.
 Furthermore, the law provides that guardians should delegate responsibilities to incapacitated individuals to the extent possible.

 Who will the court choose as an incapacitated individuals guardian in the District of Columbia?